rishabh2030/tiktikclone/README.md

 ```

 # Important
-To run this local you must have an .env file and inside that have 3 variables
+To run this local you must have an .env file and inside that have 3 variables:</br>
 NEXT_PUBLIC_SANITY_TOKEN take from sanity.io api </br>

 NEXT_PUBLIC_GOOGLE_API_TOKEN take from google cloud O2Auth  </br>